ochi-team/ochi/README.md

   <sub><i>Ochi (pronounced oh-chee) translates to "Eyes" in various Slavic languages.</i></sub>
 </p>

-## The reasoning
+## Introduction

-The market is in desperate need of a more compute-efficient alternative to storing logs.
 In a world where computing is getting more and more expensive, everyone is on the lookout for cheaper-to-run solutions.

+We are creating a more efficient alternative for storing logs.

 ## Roadmap